QU35TMJ/DevOps_CloudEngineer_StegHub/MERN-STACK/README.md

 ![Database Connected successfully](images/dbconnected.JPG)

+Note i faced an error due to the password used having special characters e.g @!.
+I troubleshooted, updated the connection string in the .env file and started the server again, successfully.

 ## Step 2 Test the Backend code with Postman
 We will test the backend code  by using Restful API.
 We will use Postman to test our API.